fhiso/tsc-governance/vocabularies.md

-This document is a pre-alpha draft that has not been reviewed internally or approved by any group
+This document is a pre-alpha draft posted for internal comment only.

 # Preferred nature of vocabularies

-This draft is in response to the recommendation from the FHISO Board meeting 2015-11-27; as noted in [the minutes](/minutes), the board and TSC recommended
+This draft is in response to the recommendation from the FHISO Board meeting 2015-11-27; as noted in [the minutes](http://tech.fhiso.org/minutes), the board and TSC recommended

 > that the TSC should draft a general policy on the preferred nature of vocabularies, such as the use of URIs.